Taishanese

-Taishanese (台山话 (Táishān huà, toi4 saan1 waa2, 臺山話)), alternatively romanized in Cantonese as Toishanese or Toisanese, in local dialect as Hoisanese or Hoisan-wa, is a variety of Yue Chinese native to Taishan, Guangdong.
-Although it is related to Cantonese, Taishanese has little mutual intelligibility with the latter.
-Taishanese is also spoken throughout Sze Yup (which includes Taishan), located on the western fringe of the Pearl River Delta in Guangdong China.
-In the late 19th century and early 20th century, most of the Chinese emigration to North America originated from Sze Yup (or Siyi in the pinyin romanization of Standard Mandarin Chinese), the area where this variety is natively spoken.
+Taishanese (台山话 (Táishān huà, toi4 saan1 waa2, 臺山話)), alternatively romanized in Cantonese as Toishanese or Toisanese, in local dialect as Hoisanese or Hoisanwa, is a Yue Chinese language native to Taishan, Guangdong.

+Even though they are related, Taishanese has little mutual intelligibility with Cantonese.
+It is not a dialect of Cantonese.
+Taishanese is also spoken throughout Sze Yup (or Siyi in the pinyin romanization of Standard Mandarin Chinese), located on the western fringe of the Pearl River Delta in Guangdong, China.
+In the late 19th century and early 20th century, most of the Chinese emigration to North America originated in Sze Yup (which includes Taishan).
 Thus, up to the mid-20th century, Taishanese was the dominant variety of the Chinese language spoken in Chinatowns in Canada and the United States.
 It was formerly the lingua franca of the overseas Chinese residing in the United States.

 Names

 The earliest linguistic studies refer to the dialect of Llin-nen or Xinning (新寧 (新宁)).
 Xinning was renamed Taishan in 1914, and linguistic literature has since generally referred to the local dialect as the Taishan dialect, a term based on the pinyin romanization of Standard Mandarin Chinese pronunciation.
 Alternative names have also been used.
-The term Toishan is a convention used by the United States Postal Service, the Defense Language Institute and the 2000 United States Census.
+The term Toishan is a convention used by the United States Postal Service, the Defense Language Institute and the 2000 United States census.
 The terms Toishan, Toisan, and Toisaan are all based on Cantonese pronunciation and are also frequently found in linguistic and non-linguistic literature.
 Hoisan is a term based on the local pronunciation, although it is not generally used in published literature.

 These terms have also been anglicized with the suffix -ese: Taishanese, Toishanese, and Toisanese.
 Of the previous three terms, Taishanese is most commonly used in academic literature, to about the same extent as the term Taishan dialect.
 The terms Hoisanese and Hoisan-wa do appear in print literature, although they are used more on the internet.